Lighting checks are performed with each oil change.

 Description:

-Your vehicle’s exterior lighting includes the headlights, parking lights, marker lights, fog lights (if equipped), turn signals, hazard flashers, brake lights, center high mounted stoplight (CHMSL), taillights, back-up lights, and miscellaneous lamps.
+Your vehicle’s exterior lighting includes the headlights, parking lights, marker lights, fog lights (if equipped), turn signals, hazard flashers, brake lights, center high-mounted stoplight (CHMSL), taillights, backup lights, and various lamps.

 Purpose:

-The exterior lights provide night vision and the ability to see in foggy conditions, as well as a means to signal other drivers about driving intentions and emergency situations.
+The exterior automotive lighting provides night vision, the ability to see in foggy conditions, and a means to signal other drivers about driving intentions and emergencies.

 Maintenance Tips/Suggestions: